The Strokes share new track 'At The Door', confirm sixth album and last-minute London show

 The Strokes have shared ‘At The Door’, the first track from their upcoming sixth album ‘The New Abnormal’, as well as confirming details of an intimate London show next week.

-The slow-burning single comes ahead of ‘The New Abnormal”s arrival on April 10, via Cult Records / Columbia.
+The slow-burning single comes ahead of ‘The New Abnormal’‘s arrival on April 10, via Cult Records / Columbia.
 It marks their first album since 2013’s ‘Comedown Machine’.

 A new music video also accompanies the contemplative track, and it appears to be heavily influenced by cult ’80s cartoon Masters of The Universe.